mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

-# Implementing `ShapeLoadStarted` event
+# Implement `ShapeLoadStarted` event

-As already mentioned, methods inside the _BLoC_ could be triggered by adding events - let's implement this behaviour.
+As already mentioned, methods inside the _BLoC_ could be triggered by adding events.
+Then, each specific event uses the corresponding event handler that executes the logic and changes the state.

+For this app, you need to create a dedicated `ShapeBloc` event to load the `ShapeData` and change the `ShapeState` later.

-First of all, a specific _BLoC_ event is created that will trigger the `ShapeData` loading inside the `ShapeBloc`:
+First of all, create a specific _BLoC_ event that will trigger the `ShapeData` loading inside the `ShapeBloc` - `ShapeLoadStarted`:

 ```
 class ShapeLoadStarted extends ShapeEvent {}
 ```

-For the `ShapeBloc` to handle the event, the event handler must be implemented inside the _BLoC_ (for now, let's only print "_on ShapeLoadStarted_" in the DartPad console):
+For the `ShapeBloc` to handle the event, implement a dedicated event handler inside the `ShapeBloc`.
+For now, only print the _"on ShapeLoadStarted"_ message in the _DartPad_ console:

 ```
 Future<void> _onShapeLoadStarted(